ArthurClemens/mithril-infinite/README.md

 ## Running the examples locally

-Examples are written in es6 and sass and are compiled to es5 and css:

-* `npm install && npm run compile-examples`
+Transpiled files are included, so the examples can be viewed without running transpilers.

 View the example site for example with `http-server`:

 * `http-server examples/src`

+In case you want to make changes, examples are written in es6 and are compiled to es5:

+* `npm run transpile-examples`